-The Climate Policy Lab is a new initiative at the Fletcher School, Tufts University to better understand which energy and climate policies work, which don't and why.
+The Climate Policy Lab is an initiative at the Fletcher School, Tufts University to better understand which energy and climate policies work, which don't and why.

 The Lab is a source of independent and objective advice for governments contemplating new climate policies as they implement new domestic policies consistent with the Paris Agreement on Climate Change.